edwardtanguay/dci/2021-02-09-presentation/index.md

     - *"Don't lose the forest for the trees."* :evergreen_tree::evergreen_tree::evergreen_tree:
     - *"Begin with the end in mind."* - Stephen Covey, Habit 2
 - 30 min video: https://www.youtube.com/watch?v=SBB1YtwODT0
-    - Will Stern is a no-nonsense speaker: clear, honest, opinionated, insightful
+    - Will Stern is a no-nonsense speaker: clear, honest, opinionated
+    - says things like:
 		- *"JAMstack on Netlify is the new WordPress."*
+		- *"The three main JavaScript frameworks are React, Vue.js, Angular.
+Learn React, explore Vue when you have time, forget Angular."*
+		- insightful statements to explore and argue out

 ## 2. Learn something about the cloud every day